trilitech/tezos-developer-docs/docs/using.md

 ## What else can I do with Tezos?

+Blockchains like Tezos have these general properties:

+- Any user in the group has access to all of the stored data
+- Any user can make changes to the data, as long they follow a set of rules
+- No small subset of users can control the system

-You can do many different things with a blockchain, but the common tasks fall into these categories:
+You can take advantage of these features to do many different things with a blockchain, but the common tasks fall into these categories:

 - Decentralized storage: Users can store data in such a way that the data is available to all users forever, or at least as long as the blockchain system is running
 - Decentralized currency: Users agree on a currency and its behavior and use decentralized storage to record which accounts have what amount of currency